 * By the late 1960s the Su-7 was obsolescent, but the Soviets regarded it as valuable enough to be worth improving.
 The result was the Su-17 / 20 / 22 variable-geometry strike fighters, which proved very succesful and were widely exported.

 * In the early 1960s, the Soviets were very interested in developing combat aircraft with short-field capability.
 Long, prepared runways made good targets; in time of war, it would be preferable to disperse combat aircraft to small or rough airfields as protection against attack.
-The Su-7 was totally unsuited to short-field operation, and fixes such as RATO gear and dual brake parachutes had only limited effect.
+The Su-7 was totally unsuited to short-field operation, and fixes such as RATO gear and dual brake parachutes didn't do much to improve matters.
 The hot landing speed of the Su-7 also was a clear liability, being the feature most disliked by its pilots.

 Various prototypes of aircraft were built by the Mikoyan and Sukhoi OKBs to obtain improved short-field performance, with the effort following two main approaches: using "liftjets", small but powerful turbojets set vertically in an aircraft's fuselage to help get the aircraft into the air; and "variable geometry (VG)" or "swing wings", with the wing or part of the wing able to pivot in flight from a shallow sweep to a strong sweep.